-Refrigerated fresh prepared foods and hot ready-to-eat foods are common not only in delis, but also in supermarkets.
+Refrigerated fresh prepared foods and hot ready-to-eat foods are common not only in delis but also in supermarkets.
 Foods found in this category include everything from pasta and vegetables to fish, chicken and beef, and they range from salads and soups to complete dinners.

-Innovative processing and packaging, including partial cooking of fresh food, vacuum packaging or modified atmosphere packaging (MAP) and tightly controlled refrigeration, characterize the new technology.
+Innovative processing and packaging, including partial cooking of fresh food, vacuum packaging or modified atmosphere packaging (MAP) and tightly controlled refrigeration, characterize recent technology.
 These foods offer more of a just-cooked flavor than canned or frozen foods and have a longer shelf life than traditional refrigerated foods.

 The shelf life of these foods may be extended two, three or even four weeks depending on the specific food.
 These foods must be kept cold during all stages of their shelf life.
-Inappropriate temperatures could make them unsafe to eat because these refrigerated foods are not heated to sufficient temperatures for a long enough time during precooking to destroy all micro-organisms.
-When some of these foods receive their minimal processing, some harmless spoilage microoganisms that might warn consumers that spoilage has taken place by causing odors are killed.
+Inappropriate temperatures could make them unsafe to eat because these refrigerated foods are not heated to sufficient temperatures for a long enough time during precooking to destroy all microorganisms.

+The minimal processing some of these foods receive will kill some harmless spoilage microorganisms that might warn consumers that spoilage has taken place by causing odors.
 But dangerous microorganisms, such as certain strains of botulism bacteria, that survive may not make the food taste or smell bad.
-In other words, refrigerated foods can look or smell fine, but be hazardous.
+In other words, refrigerated foods can look or smell fine but be hazardous.